-3. In practice, each individual employer's or group of employers' position is assessed separately taking into account other factors (see note 4 below) and contributions are set out in Aon's report dated 30 March 2020 (the "actuarial valuation report").
-In addition to the contributions certified, payments to cover additional liabilities such as those arising from early retirements and ill-health retirements will be made to the Fund by the employers.
+- 1. The valuation as at 31 March 2022 showed that the funding level of the Fund had increased since the previous valuation with the market value of the Fund's assets as at 31 March 2022 (of £2,125.4M) covering 109% of the liabilities. - 2.
+The valuation also assessed each individual employer's (or group of employers') position separately.
+Contribution requirements were determined based on the principles in the Fund's Funding Strategy Statement and are set out in Aon's report dated 31 March 2023 (the "actuarial valuation report").
+In addition to the contributions certified, payments to cover additional liabilities arising from early retirements (including ill-health early retirements) will be made to the Fund by the employers.

-Total contributions payable by all employers over the three years to 31 March 2023 are estimated to be:
+Total contributions payable by all employers over the three years to 31 March 2025 are estimated to be:

 Year from 1 April % of pensionable pay Plus total contribution amount (£m)

-2020 21.8 0.03
+2023 21.1 -

-2021 21.6 -
+2024 21.2 -

-2022 21.1 -
+2025 21.2 -

-- 4. The funding plan adopted in assessing the contributions for each employer is in accordance with the Funding Strategy Statement.
-Different approaches were adopted in relation to the calculation of the primary contribution rate and stepping of contribution changes and grouping of employer contributions as agreed with the Administering Authority and reflected in the Funding Strategy Statement, reflecting the employers' circumstances.
-This included an agreement that where employers are in surplus, this has only led to an adjustment in contributions to the extent that this surplus is in excess of 10% of the value of that employer's liabilities (i.e. to the extent that the employer's funding level is greater than 110%). - 5.
-The valuation was carried out using the projected unit actuarial method for most employers and the main financial actuarial assumptions used for assessing the funding target and the contribution rates were as follows.
+- 3. The funding plan adopted in assessing the contributions for each employer is in accordance with the Funding Strategy Statement.
+Different approaches were adopted in relation to the calculation of the primary contribution rate, stepping of contribution changes and individual employers' recovery periods as agreed with the Administering Authority and reflected in the Funding Strategy Statement, reflecting the employers' circumstances.
+This included an agreement that where employers are in surplus, this has only led to an adjustment in contributions to the extent that this surplus is in excess of 10% of the value of that employer's liabilities (i.e. to the extent that the employer's funding level is greater than 110%). - 4.
+The valuation was carried out using the projected unit actuarial method for most employers, allowing for future increases in pensionable pay.
+The main financial actuarial assumptions used for assessing the funding target and the contribution rates were as follows.

 Discount rate for periods in service 4.05% p.a.
 Discount rate for periods after leaving service 4.05% p.a.
-Rate of pay increases 3.60% p.a.
-Rate of increase to pension accounts 2.10% p.a. (in excess of Guaranteed Minimum Pension) 2.10% p.a.
+Rate of pay increases 3.80% p.a.
+Rate of increase to pension accounts 2.30% p.a.
+Rate of increases in pensions in payment (in excess of Guaranteed Minimum Pension) 2.30% p.a.